Planning Your Trip

 Downtown Salt Lake City has plenty of hotels within walking distance of things to do and places to eat.
 Downtown is also an easy place to stay if you want to use public transportation and have a choice between a variety of hotels and vacation rentals.
 If you prefer a more laid-back part of town, Sugar House has a few hotels to choose from and a cozier vibe than downtown.
 Of course, if you’d like to stay close to the airport, there is a big range of hotels and motels to choose from on the perimeter of the airport, and it’s not too far from the heart of town.

 The Salt Lake City International Airport is very conveniently located just a few minutes from downtown and is easily accessible via I-80.
-The airport is large enough to handle international flights, but not so large that it’s tough to navigate.
+The airport is large enough to handle international flights (and an annual passenger volume of 26 million people), but not so large that it’s tough to navigate.
 The airport is a hub for Delta, but also gets plenty of flights from other airlines, including Alaska and Southwest, which offer affordable flights from lots of US cities.
 Flying into town is probably the best option for many.
 Even skiers can catch shuttles and the Ski Bus to get to many of the nearby ski resorts in the winter.
 The airport has plenty of car rental companies based within its bounds if you want to get a car, and there are public transportation options as well that can take you from the airport to many parts of town.

 - Salt Lake City museums have free days—and a select few are free at all times.